Doctor of Philosophy Concentration

-The College of Education offers assistantships on a competitive basis.
-The number of GA positions that are available in a given College or Department are based on funding from the university as well as grants awarded to individual faculty.
+The College of Education offers graduate assistantships (GA's) on a competitive basis.
+The number of GA positions that are available in a given College or Department is based on funding from the university as well as grants awarded to individual faculty.

 To learn more about graduate assistantships, visit the USF Office of Graduate Studies website.